mcgarretronald/mcgarretronald/README.md

 # 👋 Hi, I'm **Ronald McGarret Otieno**!
 I'm a passionate **Software Developer** with a deep interest in the **automotive industry** and a focus on leveraging **cutting-edge technology** to drive innovation in **vehicle performance**, **autonomous driving**, **electrification**, and **connected car technologies**.

-With a solid background in **Full-Stack Development**, **Machine Learning**, and **UI/UX Design**, I thrive on building impactful software solutions that contribute to creating a greener, smarter future for mobility.
+With a solid background in **Software Development** and **UI/UX Design**, I thrive on building impactful software solutions that contribute to creating a greener, smarter future for mobility.
 I believe in enhancing consumer experiences while prioritizing environmental sustainability.

 ### 🚀 What I Do:
 - Develop robust **full-stack web applications** using modern technologies like **React**, **Next.js**, **Django**, and **Firebase**.
 - Focus on **UI/UX Design** to ensure that users enjoy seamless, intuitive, and responsive experiences across devices.
-- Utilize **Machine Learning** techniques with **Scikit-learn** and **TensorFlow** to build intelligent applications that learn and evolve.
 - Apply **DevOps** practices using tools like **Docker**, **CI/CD**, and **GitHub Actions** to ensure smooth deployments and continuous improvement.

 ### 🔧 Technologies & Tools: